apache/incubator-graphar/README.rst

 |GraphAr CI| |Docs CI| |GraphAr Docs|

-GraphAr is an open source, standard data file format with C++ SDK and Spark tools for graph data storage and retrieval.
+GraphAr (short for "Graph Archive") is an open source, standard data file format with C++ SDK and Spark tools for graph data storage and retrieval.

 The GraphAr project includes such modules as: